UBC-biol525D/UBC-biol525D.github.io/index.md

 Consult [Daily Assignments](resources/daily_assignments.md)

 ## Lectures/seminars
-30th November 2020 - 4th of December 2020.
+25th October 2021 - 29th of October 2021.

-There are two sessions a day, from 10am to Noon and from 1pm to 3pm.
+There are two sessions a day, from 10am to Noon and from 2pm to 4pm.

-The course will be run entirely over Zoom - links to the sessions will be sent to those who registered interest.
+The course will be run in person on the UBC campus in the Darwin room in the Biodiversity Research Centre (Room 303 in the BRC).

 ## Basic course structure